Math or Mathematics is a body of knowledge that studies numbers. Maths topics include arithmetic, number theory, formulas & related structures.

 Geodesics explains how ants living on that surface would perceive it to be straight.

-It also explains why airplanes routes are curved on maps.
+It also explains why airplane routes are curved on maps.

 Geodesics is a lot important to explain and understand Einstein’s General Theory of Relativity.